- A Project Management Office is a multi-purpose organizational entity which may assume a variety of roles and functions.

-- Among the most common PMO functions are: ensuring Monitoring and Control of Project Execution Performance; developing Project Management Methodologies; implementing Professional PPM Tools; coordinating Program and Portfolio Management; facilitating and improving Strategic Project Management; optimizing Resource Allocation and maximizing Resource Utilization; creating and maintaining Collaboration-Conducive Work Environments; and providing Information and Training for Institutional Improvement.
+- Among the most common PMO functions are: ensuring Monitoring and Control of Project Execution Performance; developing Project Management Methodologies; implementing Professional PPM Tools; coordinating Program and Portfolio Management; facilitating and improving Strategic Project Management; optimizing Resource Allocation and Utilization; creating and maintaining Collaboration-Conducive Work Environments; and providing Information and Training for Institutional Improvement.

 - This list of core functions should not be considered as comprehensive.
 At the end of the day, your PMO’s functions should be tailored to your organization’s unique needs and capabilities.